asifahmed3959/A-DRF-quote-sharing-service/README.md

 - A user can see all the quotes posted on the application along with their authors.
 - A user can also query/filter quotes using id, username of the author or by text that may contain in the quote
 - An author can also update their quote or delete it.
+- A user can also change their password if they like to.